SoftwareAG/c8y-docs/content/users-guide/administration-bundle/business-rules.md

 - To manage (create, edit, or delete) alarm mappings: ADMIN permission for the permission type "Option management".

 The above permissions can be used to display Alarm mapping in Business rules.
 Every new tenant have specified typical roles by default:
-- Tenant Manager - Can manage tenant wide configurations like applications, tenant options and Business rules.
+- Tenant manager - manages tenant wide configurations like applications, tenant options and Business rules.
 {{< /c8y-admon-req >}}

 {{< c8y-admon-related >}}